LankeyBoard/RulesGraph/generatedRules.md

 slug: DEAF-STATUS

 You cannot hear.
-You have Misfortune on all tests to stealth or notice something sneaking up on you.
+You have Misfortune on all Tests to stealth or notice something sneaking up on you.

 ### Dying